 Recently I have completed two more study guides for GCSE English Literature students.

-The first wwas published in 2010 and is intended to support learners in their study of poetry for AQA English Literature.
+The first was published in 2010 to support learners in their study of poetry for AQA English Literature.
 It deals with one of the prescribed poetry collections called Character and Voice.

 I enjoyed writing it and I hope those who buy it find it useful and helpful.
 Here is a link to the book on Amazon.
 It is in the York Notes series.

 I was then asked to edit another Study Guide.
 I was asked to re-format an older version of the York Notes guide to Robert Cormier’s book Heroes which is now available.

 My writing for Welsh Country Magazine led to the publication of my book Stories in Welsh Stone which explores the stories behind gravestones across Wales.